HeenaNagda/Order-Fairness/README.md

 We have implemented Themis based on the algorithms given in the paper [Themis](https://www.cs.cornell.edu/~mahimna/themis.pdf).
 Along with that we have also added support for small-bank transactions.
 * Rashnu:
-A high-performance fair ordering protocol desined and implemented by us with a small-bank transaction support.
+A high-performance fair ordering protocol designed and implemented by us with a small-bank transaction support.

-The directory structure of all the three projects is same.
+The directory structure of all the three projects is the same.

 # Rashnu Motivation